The SAT is an entrance exam used by most colleges and universities in the United States to make admissions decisions.

 Heart of Algebra focuses on linear equations, systems of linear equations, and functions.

-Problem Solving and Data Analysis focuses on quantitative reasoning, the interpretation and synthesis of data, and problem-solving in rich and varied contexts.
+Problem Solving and Data Analysis focus on quantitative reasoning, the interpretation and synthesis of data, and problem-solving in rich and varied contexts.

 Passport to Advanced Math focuses on topics important for progressing to more advanced mathematics, such as understanding the structure of expressions, reasoning with more complex equations, and interpreting and building functions.